simon-77/Install-Quartus-and-ModelSim-on-Linux-openSUSE/README.md

 Install Quartus Prime by executing the installer (execute with `sudo`).
 I choose the following installation path: `/opt/intelFPGA_lite/19.1/`

 There are some Issues you have to solve when using Quartus Prime and ModelSim under Linux.
-If you wan't to apply the changes of this tutorial then just download this repository and use the files from there.
+If you want to apply the changes of this tutorial then just download this repository and use the files from there.

 # Issues with Quartus Prime
 Start Quartus by executing: